intechstudio/package-discord/README.md

-# Sample Grid Editor package project

-This repository contains a sample project for the Grid Editor Package system.
-The project can be imported into the currently released Editor version.

-The package will show a text area and a button in the preferences window pane.
-The package will periodically send a message that is shown in the text area, and the button can also be used to print another message in the text area.
+# Discord Package

+This package is a POC for controlling the Discord client.
+In order to make it work, you have to create an app and copy the oath2 `clientId` and `clientSecret` values into the package.
+In this package right now the *input* and *output* are controlled.

 ## Overview